This country-specific Q&A provides an overview of Shipping laws and regulations applicable in United States.

 With respect to pollution, currently, the United States is a signatory to Annexes I, II, III, V and VI of MARPOL.
 Annexes I, II, V and VI have been incorporated into U.S. law by the Act to Prevent Pollution from Ships (APPS) and implemented within 33 USC 1901 and 33 CFR 151.
 The U.S. incorporates Annex III by the Hazardous Materials Transportation Act (HMTA) implemented within 46 USC 2101 and 49 CFR 171 -174 and 176.
 The U.S. has not ratified Annex IV, but has equivalent regulations under the Federal Water Pollution Control Act (FWPCA) (as amended by the Clean Water Act, 33 USC 1251 et seq. and implemented by 33 CFR 159) for treatment and discharge standards of shipboard sewage.

 On December 4, 2018, the “Vessel Incidental Discharge Act” or “VIDA” was also signed into law, restructuring the way the EPA and U.S. Coast Guard (USCG) regulate incidental discharges from commercial vessels.
 VIDA requires EPA and USCG to develop standards of performance and implementing regulations, respectively, for these discharges.
-EPA rulemaking is in process, with a proposed rule published in October 2020.
-EPA expects these new regulations to be effective in late 2022.
-In the interim, the existing EPA Vessel General Permit (“VGP”) and USCG ballast water regulations remain in full force and effect.
+With respect to EPA rulemaking a proposed rule was published in October 2020, and new EPA regulations were reportedly expected to be finalized by late 2022, but they have not been finalized at the time of publication.
+The new standards are anticipated to be enforceable only once the EPA issues its final rulemaking, and companion regulations implementing the new standards are developed by the U.S. Coast Guard.
+In the interim, the existing EPA Vessel General Permit (“VGP”) and USCG ballast water regulations remain in full force and effect

 The U.S. likewise has an extensive body of federal and state environmental laws and regulations concerning oil pollution prevention and spill response including, for example, the Oil Pollution Act of 1990, 33 U.S.C. §2701, et seq.